sadaru2002/cvmate-app/AI_RULES.md

 7.  **Database Interaction**:
     *   In API routes, **always** use `mongoose` models (e.g., `User`, `Resume`) for interacting with MongoDB.
 8.  **PDF Generation**:
-    *   The PDF generation logic relies on `puppeteer-core` and `@sparticuz/chromium` in the `/api/generate-pdf` route.
+    *   The PDF generation logic relies on `puppeteer` for both `/api/generate-pdf` and `/api/generate-pdf-vector` routes, optimized for Render.com deployment.
 Do not attempt alternative PDF generation methods.
 9.  **AI Features**:
     *   Integrate AI functionalities using the `resumeOptimizer` service from `lib/gemini.ts`.
 10. **Notifications**: